-Time Frame– Federal regulations specify that the maximum time frame for program completion may not exceed one hundred fifty (150%) percent of the published length of the program.
+- MAXIMUM TIMEFRAME – Federal regulations specify that the maximum time frame for program completion may not exceed 150 percent (150%) of the published length of the program.
 Time frame is measured by the number of credit hours attempted.
-If the student switches degree or certificate programs, VC will not count toward the one hundred fifty ((150%) percent maximum time frame the credits attempted in the old major.
-If the student switches degree or certificate programs, VC will not count toward the one hundred fifty (150%) percent maximum time frame the credits attempted in the old major.
+If the student switches degree or certificate programs, Vernon College will not count toward the one hundred fifty (150%) percent maximum time frame the credits attempted in the old major.
 However, any courses that apply to the new program must be counted.
-For transfer students, VC will count those transfer credits that apply toward the new or current program.
+For transfer students, Vernon College will count accepted transfer credits that apply toward the new or current program in the maximum timeframe calculation.
 Students who exceed the one hundred fifty (150%) percent maximum time frame limit will no longer be eligible for financial aid.
-Developmental classes do not count toward the 150% maximum time frame.
+Developmental classes do not count toward the one hundred fifty (150%) percent maximum time frame.
 Credits that have been repeated will be counted toward the one hundred fifty (150%) percent maximum time frame.
-Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame, the student becomes ineligible for aid.
+Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame, the student immediately becomes ineligible for aid.

-Students progress will be reviewed at the end of each long semester (December for students enrolled in the Fall, Fall I and/or Fall II semester[s]; May for students enrolled in the Spring, Spring I and/or Spring II semester[s]; and August for students enrolled in the Summer, Summer I and/or Summer II semester[s]).
-Notification of a student’s probation or suspension status will be posted on his or her Campus Connect account.
+Student progress will be reviewed at the end of each long semester (December for students enrolled in the Fall, Fall I and/or Fall II semester[s]; May for students enrolled in the Spring, Spring I and/or Spring II semester[s]; and August for students enrolled in the Summer, Summer I and/or Summer II semester[s]).
+Notification of a student’s satisfactory academic progress status will be posted on his or her Campus Connect account.
 Students should access Campus Connect to verify their status.